Mixolyde/sbjeff/README.md

  * Advanced Jeff capsule rules
  * Player database and dbi
  * Proper Erlang documentation for modules, methods, data types, etc
- * Convert this readme to the md format

 Getting Started with the Erlang Shell
 -------------------------------------